ranjkunn/TBSBIEM/Documentation/quickstart.rst

 './TPV6_Kernels' will have kernels pre-computed for the input file  given in './Input_files/TPV6.in'

 './TPV7_Kernels' will have kernels pre-computed for the input file  given in './Input_files/TPV7.in'

+'./src_Kernels' will contain source files only for generating the Kernels.

+'./src' will have the main source files of the code.

 'Test_Problem.in' will have a target problem to be solved during the execution of the code.